jstevens79/Word-Guess-Game/README.md

-# An Avenger's Bases Word Guessing Game for Vandy Class.
+# An Avenger's-Themed Word Guessing Game for Vandy Class.
 A word guessing game.
 Guess Avengers-related words before you run out of lives.

 ## Technologies